Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-With the right provider, you could get extra cash just for being a policyholder.
+With the right car insurance company, you could get extra cash just for being a policyholder.

 - Frequency.
-How often you’ll get a payment can vary, but most car insurance dividends are paid yearly.
+How often you get a payment can vary, but most car insurance dividends are paid yearly.

 - Dividend ratio.
-Companies decide how much of their earnings will be distributed to shareholders and how much is retained and put towards growth.
+Companies decide how much of its earnings are distributed to shareholders and how much is retained and put towards growth.

 - Company earnings.
-The more a company earns, the more you’ll receive in dividends. however, if a company has a bad term, you’ll likely receive less.
+The more a company earns, the more you can potentially receive in dividends.
+However, if a company has a bad term, you’ll likely receive less — if any.

 - Share of ownership.
 Companies pay dividends by the share, so the more shares you own, the more money you receive.